Sutherland wins Schwab Cup on 9th playoff hole

 Despite racing around the course and riding in carts between shots, the players finally decided it was just too dark to go on, pushing the finish to early Monday.

-Broadhurst has been putting while looking at the hole instead of the ball since returning from the pandemic shutdown, and it worked well as he shot a bogey-free 63 on Sunday to make up a six-shot deficit.
+Broadhurst has been putting while looking at the hole instead of the ball since returning from the pandemic-caused shutdown, and it worked well as he shot a bogey-free 63 on Sunday to make up a six-shot deficit.

 Sutherland led by five shots over Wes Short Jr. after a second-round 64, but he labored through his final round.
 He rallied to make a 25-foot putt on No. 18 to force the playoff and finish off a 2-under 69.